Making a Will

 - be signed and witnessed

-- you must be mentally capable and understand the effects of making a will
+- be made by someone who is mentally capable and understands the effects of making a Will

-- it should be your decision to make a Will and not caused by pressure from another person
+- be the person's own decision to make a Will and not caused by pressure from another person

 Witnessing your will